wso2/cellery-samples/cells/pet-store/README.md

 8. You can logout from pet-store as alice user, and you can login as different user admin (Username: admin, Password:admin), and check for orders, which will return a empty orders as admin user hasn't placed any order.
 Therefore, you can realize the pet-store application user specific information.

-Checkout the source of the [pet-fe](pet-fe/components/portal) and [pet-be](pet-be/components), and feel free to play around the source code.
+Checkout the source of the [pet-fe](../../src/pet-store/pet-fe/portal) and [pet-be](../../src/pet-store/pet-be), and feel free to play around the source code.
+Follow the instructions provided [here](../../src/pet-store) to build from source.

 ## Observability
 If you have installed complete setup or basic setup with observability enabled, you can follow below steps to view the cellery observability.